What is cryptocurrency and how does it work?

 One of the key reasons some investors love crypto is that it removes the need for middlemen or third parties like banks.
 It enables a direct transfer of funds between two parties.
 Transfers of funds can also be cheaper due to lower processing fees.

-Plus, cryptocurrency should offer greater ease of payment and reduced volatility as it’s more widely adopted, enabling mobile payments and accessibility to more people.
+Plus, cryptocurrency should offer greater ease of payment and reduced volatility as its more widely adopted, enabling mobile payments and accessibility to more people.

 Proponents of cryptocurrency say it can eventually eliminate exchange rate risk since all Bitcoins will have the same value at the same time, rather than being subject to different rates in different countries.